Clement-Muth/clibrary/README.md

 The idea is to substitute the use of native types like `char *` by autonomous object.
 Clibrary also provides an efficient debugger to reduce debugging sessions...

+⚠️ This library contains many not standard features ⚠️

 # Sommaire

 - [Characteristics of clibrary](https://github.com/Clement-Muth/clibrary#characteristics-of-clibrary)